verofa/intro-to-python-mgc-v2/README.md

     print("The new character is: ", newCharacter)
 ```

-What happend when you run your program?
+What happens when you run your program?